ThomazDiniz/zelun-Scheduler/README.md

 - Common format: `Continent/City` (e.g., `America/Sao_Paulo`)

 #### Video not being moved to sent folder
-- Check tracking in `logs/upload_tracking.json`
+- Files are automatically moved to `sent/` folder after successful upload
-- Files are moved after successful YouTube upload
+- If a file wasn't moved, check if the upload completed successfully

 ## Security Notes